MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsCreateEmptyRuntimeStateFile.md

 ## Description

 This function creates an empty runtime-state file (.vmrs) for a VM.
 This file is used to save a running VM.
 It is specified in the options document of the [`HcsSaveComputeSystem`](./HcsSaveComputeSystem.md) function.
+See [sample code](./UtilityFunctionSample.md#CreateFilesGrantAccess)

 ## Syntax